-(1) No options were granted to Independent Directors in 2019.
+(1) No options were granted to Independent Directors in 2020.
 All other options held by Directors are fully vested on the respective grant dates.

 (2) DSUs are fully vested on the Grant Date.
-In 2019, 9,242 DSUs, including Dividend DSUs, were granted to each independent director, with the exception of Mr. Macher who retired from the Board in June, 2019 and had issued 4,153 DSUs, Mr. Schoch who joined the Board in August, 2018 and had issued 8,879 DSUs and Ms. Shoichet who joined the Board in June, 2019 and had issued 4,820 DSUs.
-The value vested is determined by multiplying the number of DSUs granted during 2019 by the closing price of the Company's Common Shares on the TSX on December 31, 2019.
+In 2020, 13,456 DSUs were granted to each independent director in payment of 50% of the annual retainer.
+Independent directors may receive a different number of dividend DSUs each year depending on the date of election to the Board.
+The value vested is determined by multiplying the number of DSUs granted during 2020 by the closing price of the Company's Common Shares on the TSX on December 31, 2020.